powerd6/spec/spec/flows/combine-module.md

 # Combining modules

+Combining modules means that you will merge the contents of one module with another.

+In this process, some rules apply, however their simplest form is as follows:

+- All unique content is maintained in both sides;
+- Content with the same ID is merged as a patch;
+- Content can be deleted by a special mechanism.

+Combining modules is the main mechanism for players to interact with published modules in order to craft their custom experiences.

 ## Combination rules

+In the following section, modules will be named by capital letters (`A`, `B`, `C`, etc) and the plus sign (`+`) will be used to represent a combination.
+The symbol `{}` will be used to represent a blank module, and the symbol `ø` will be used to represent a blank property.

+For example, `A+B=C` means: "Module `A` being combined with module `B`, resulting in module `C`".

+### Blanks

+`A+{}=A`

+When combining a module with a blank module, the results is the same as the first module.

+### Identity

+`A+A=A`

+When combining a module with itself, the result is the same as the first module.

+### Non-commutative property

+`A+B<>B+A`

+When combining two modules, the order on which they are combined is meaningful and may produce different results.

+### Combination

 Combining a module `A` with an empty module will result in a exact copy of `A`